 I’ve read so much about all the different things that you do.
 You sound like a Finance Wizard!
 Do you think that’s an accurate description of what you do?

 Haha, yeah!
 I would say that’s pretty accurate.
-I dabbled in a bunch of different areas of finance and I realized that once you figure out how to make the sausage, you kind of just end up remaking the sausage over and over again.
-I have a background in small business consulting and management, which is basically glorified bookkeeping, and then the ability to understand the data after you’ve examined it all together, and tease out what you should do with your business based on your numbers.
+I dabbled in a bunch of different areas of finance and I realized that once you figure out how to make the sausage, you kind of just end up remaking the sausage over and over again and it got kind of boring.
+I have a background in small business consulting and management.
+It was basically glorified bookkeeping, then making sense of the data and using it to tease out what you should do with your business based.

-Then I had a stint as a financial planner for a couple years where I learned about personal finance, and then I did another stint in marijuana business consulting, which was interesting, [before starting the Hell Yeah Group].
+After that, I had a stint as a financial planner for a couple years.
+That’s where I learned all about personal finance.
+Then I did another stint in marijuana business consulting, which was interesting, [before starting the Hell Yeah Group].

 Why finance?
 Have you always been interested in it?

-I didn’t really understand how to think for myself until I became an adult.
-So, I did what I thought wouldn’t piss my parents off as much.
-But I was relatively interested because I made finance my major in 2006 and there were a lot of stupid people getting really rich.
+Kind of, but I didn’t really understand how to think for myself until I became an adult.
+A big reason I choose to study finance was because I thought wouldn’t piss my parents off as much (it’s practical).
+It was in 2006 and there were a lot of stupid people making piles of money.

 Yes, you are!
 Can you tell me about the financial training you’ve had?

-I got an undergraduate degree in business and then you have to choose a concentration.
-I chose finance and, oddly enough, you only had to take four more classes to get an economics minor, so I got an economics minor.
-Later, I took a night program when I was working at the financial planner, through UCLA.
-I took their personal finance planning program which was actually the perfect time to do it.
-My boss was paying for it and the schooling was so much easier because we were dealing with harder problems in real life at work.
+I have an undergraduate degree in Business with a concentration in Finance and a minor in Economics.
+Part of the reason I got an Econ minor was because I only had to take four more classes to get an Econ minor because of my Finance major, so I was like f*ck it and got an Econ minor.
+I’m actually quite interested in Economics.
+Post-graduate, I went to UCLA extension for their personal finance planning program, which was actually the perfect time to do it.
+My boss was generously paying for it and the schooling was so much easier because I was dealing with more complex, real world financial planning problems at work.

 Your first job was at a bank.
 What was that like?

 I got the job after several interviews.
 Then you go through 4 weeks of classroom training.
 For an entire month you don’t hop on the phone at all, you just learn about the crazy, archaic banking systems: literally a black screen with green writing.
 It’s horrible.
 You learn how to navigate all those different systems and how to talk on the phone.
-We did a lot of role playing, which was really cheesy, but I’m really glad I got that job because if I could call any stranger, anywhere in the country, and say, ‘Hey, can you pay us?’
-I can talk to anyone about money now, you know?
+We did a lot of role playing, which was really cheesy, but I’m really glad I got that job because I learned that I can talk to anyone about money.
+After calling random strangers, scattered across the country, saying, ‘Hey, can you pay us?’, you become really well equipped to talk to anyone about money.

 I was there for a year and a half, maybe two years.
 I quit in July of 2008 and that was right as Bank of America acquired all the Countrywide mortgages.
-I remember there were a couple of nights when we were asked to collect on these really hard-core accounts and we didn’t have that training.
-So, when they say ‘the bank lacked the infrastructure to deal with the number of defaults’ [In regard to the 2008 financial crisis], that’s what it was.
-You had so many callers who didn’t know what they were doing, talking to an old couple who had been unemployed for over 100 days, saying, ‘Okay, well there’s nothing we can do, we’ll call you back’.
+I remember there were a couple of nights when we were asked to collect on these really hard-core accounts that we didn’t have the training for.
+So, when you hear reports that ‘the bank lacked the infrastructure to deal with the number of defaults’ [In regard to the 2008 financial crisis], it didn’t.
+There weren’t enough people trained to deal with the magnitude of defaults.

 What did you do next?

 I worked for Wells Fargo financial right after I graduated.
 It was a horrible sales job and the products they wanted us to sell were just trash, they should not have existed.
-Bad products and taking advantage of old people who are ignorant and asking them things like: ‘Do you have debt?
-Would you like to refinance your debt by putting a loan on your car that’s already paid off?’
+They were bad products that took advantage of and preyed on old people who are ignorant.
+They literally handed out a script for people to read.
+And the products we loan products that would refinance a paid off car, which is a depreciating asset.

-From there, I shifted and I went into financial planning.
+After a couple years doing that and getting bored, I shifted into financial planning.
 I ended up working as an executive assistant to this wonderful financial planner, and he took me under his wing.
 He was the first person in my career who really saw me, valued my opinions, and what I thought about how to make things better.
-That changed a lot for me.
+That’s when everything changed for me.
 It’s when I started to realize I was valuable, which I know sounds crazy, but I feel like little girls don’t always get seen in the world.
 They don’t get asked what they think as much as little boys.

-I was going to be a financial planner, but I eventually grew very disenchanted with the type of clientele we were helping.
-But I learned as much as I could, I was a sponge.
-I learned how to do Quickbooks, how to do bookkeeping, how to build financials.
-And with financial planning, I learned everything about personal finance: Investment strategies, leading economic indicators, lacking economic indicators, how to ask accountants and attorneys the right questions to really get at the heart of issues in terms of finance.
+I worked for a bit as a financial planner, but I eventually grew very disenchanted with the type of clientele we were helping.
+But with each job, I learned as much as I could, I was a sponge.
+At the consulting gig, I learned how to do Quickbooks, how to do bookkeeping, how to build financials.
+Then with financial planning, I learned everything about personal finance: Investment strategies, leading economic indicators, lacking economic indicators, how to ask accountants and attorneys the right questions to really get at the heart of issues.

 Yeah!
 That’s what that guy taught me.
 If you have an internet connection, you can create a brand, and do anything!
 He showed me that people were just making things up as they went.

-He ended up letting me go, saying: ‘Hey kid, you’re really smart.
+He ended up letting me go, but as he fired me he said: ‘Hey kid, you’re really smart.
 You probably shouldn’t go get another office job.
 You’ll be really surprised what happens if you allow yourself to rise to the occasion’.
 And so, I didn’t apply for another job.
 I woke up every day and sat quietly for an hour and thought ‘there’s got to be a way I can figure this out.’
-Eventually, I went back to the idea of ‘What about those creative people and this very sharp tool I have now of understanding finances?
-What can I do with this?’
+Eventually, I realized that all my experiences left me with a very sharp tool: I really understood finances and business and I was good at educating people about it.
+So I went back to the idea of ‘What about those creative people?
+What can I do with what I know and what they need?’
 And, you’re seeing the results.

 So that’s when you started The Hell Yeah Group?

-But you also write articles for Refinery29 and co-host their podcast, too.
-Did that come as you got more and more clients?
-Did R29 find you or did you find them?
+You also write articles for Refinery29 and co-host their podcast, too.
+Did that come as you started working with more and more clients?
+Did R29 find you, did you find them?

-I first went off on my own at the end of 2014, and by 2015 I was exhausted by trying to [get clients] “word of mouth”.
-But I started to do research, and that’s when I was like, “Wait a minute, I know how the internet works.”
-I started to really, really nerd out on marketing, content marketing, and how to matter online.
+I first went off on my own at the end of 2014, and by 2015 I was exhausted of trying to [get clients] “word of mouth”.
+I started to do research, and that’s when I was like, “Wait a minute, I know how the internet works.”
+I started to really, really nerd out on marketing, content marketing, how to matter online, how to sell by communicating on the internet and connecting with your audience.

-A lot of the research led me to put out really quality content, show up, and be consistent.
-And then, stuff happens.
-I started to do a lot of speaking gigs, write a lot of articles.
+A lot of the research led me to three things: put out really quality content, show up, and be consistent.
+And then, wait for stuff to happen.
+I started to do a lot of speaking gigs and I continued to write articles.
 If you go back into my archive they were pretty terrible back in the day.
 But it worked, the internet worked.
 I got better at writing, I listened to my audience.
-When I heard somebody ask me the same question 50 times, I wrote an article about it and then some of my friends would text me, ‘Hey, I need a C-corp.’I’d say, ‘Here’s this article, but let me know if anything is unclear, so that I can refine it.’
-I’ve been figuring out how to be a better writer.

-The Refinery gig – they found me off of Cup of Jo which is a lifestyle website.
+The Refinery gig found me – they found me off of Cup of Jo which is a lifestyle website.
 Caroline’s the features editor there.
 We met at a creative conference in Big Bear, California.
-There was a costume party and she was dressed up as a cookie, so I went up to her and started talking to her and we stayed in touch.
+There was a costume party and she was dressed up as a cookie, so naturally I went up to her and started talking to her.
+We got along and we stayed in touch.
 When it was time for her to find a finance columnist, she reached out to me.

 And then, one of the producers of Refinery found me there and asked me to co-host, which was very, very validating for me.
-I’ve been a fan of Money Diaries for a while and so many brands are copying them now, so many publications are doing small narratives around money.
-So I said yes, and I can’t believe that they trusted me.
+I’ve been a fan of Money Diaries for a while.
+They really pioneered this whole money diary, narrative thing and so many brands are copying them now.o many publications are doing their version of the same thing.
+So of course, I said yes, and I can’t believe that they trusted me.

 On that note, do you have any favorite books or resources for people who are true personal finance beginners/deeply lost?